 Both the T7 and D3500 shoot full HD videos.
 But while the D3500 shoots at 60p maximum the T7 shoots at a maximum of 30p.
 That said the Canon T7 comes with a built-in stereo mic while the built-in mic on the D3500 is monaural.

 Quick continuous shooting speed is very useful when shooting fast-moving subjects.
 You not only need to have great focus tracking but the ability to fire a large number of frames to make sure at least one of them is tack sharp.

-Unfortunately with entry-level DSLRs they never have the same kind of fast continuous shooting speed as professional cameras.
+Unfortunately, entry-level DSLRs never have the same kind of fast continuous shooting speed as professional cameras.
 The T7 shoots at 3 fps for a maximum of 11 RAW files before the buffer overflows.
 But if you are going to shoot JPEGs only it can be more than enough.
 It shoots 150 JPEGs in one go.
 But in this match-up between the Nikon D3500 vs Canon T7, the Nikon wins with its higher frame rate of 5 fps.

 Result: Nikon D3500

 Because entry-level DSLRs find the stiffest competition from smartphones, they have to incorporate a lot more than just a large sensor to be relevant.
 And this includes an array of communication features.

 The D3500 comes with SnapBridge Connectivity.
 This allows easy pairing with up to five devices and you can send smaller 2 MP files as you shoot.
 This technology works seamlessly and allows you to share what you shoot with the world on the go.
 Although not the same as shooting on a smartphone and sharing at the same time, this is the next best thing.